The Department of Communication Studies

-Careers: The concentration in Rhetoric and Public Advocacy is designed for those students who are interested in careers in communication and public policy, lobbying, legislative work, political campaigning, speechwriting, community outreach, and political activism.
+- Careers: communication and public policy, lobbying, legislative work, political campaigning, speechwriting, community outreach, political activism

 Digital Communication and Culture

-Careers: The concentration in Digital Communication and Culture will prepare students for careers in new media industries, multimedia planning, social media coordination, digital communications, digital content management, publishing, and media sales.
+- Careers: new media industries, multimedia planning, social media coordination, digital communications, digital content management, publishing, media sales

 Communication Career Sites